Skip to main content

 “There is no need for that, do as I say.”
 The eunuch bowed and left.
 Rukaiya Begum wrote down a firman citing Hamida Banu Begum as the acting head in her absence at Lahore.

-Rukaiya Begum peeped out of her caravan as it entered the red marble magnificent fort of Agra.
-Besides the water of the Yamuna, stood the splendid sight of Timurid glory.
+Rukaiya Begum peeped out of her caravan as it entered the red marble, magnificent fort of Agra.
+Besides the water of the Yamuna stood the splendid sight of Timurid glory.
 In a moment, she felt proud of what Jalal had achieved.
-She smiled at the market, and houses inside the fort premises.
+She smiled at the market and the houses inside the fort premises.
 He had built a royal city.
 She was glad to be here, finally.

 “The Padishah Begum has summoned you to her chambers.”
 Salima Sultana Begum was sitting with Harka Bai when the eunuch came and spoke.
 A smile curved her lips.